 Want to make a statement?
 According to Amy Nichols, owner of Amy Nichols Special Events and co-founder of The Poppy Group, paper flowers are trending.
 And not only are they a Pinterest photo-worthy accent, "they're something your bridesmaids can keep long after the wedding, with no wilting," says Nichols.

 Lanterns aren't just for reception decoration.
-"They're a romantic replacement for the traditional bridesmaid bouquet that also add a pretty glow to an evening ceremony," says Fisher.
+"They're a romantic replacement for the traditional bridesmaid bouquet that also adds a pretty glow to an evening ceremony," says Fisher.
 Then, once the photos are snapped, "they can be repurposed into your cocktail and reception décor or gifted to your bridesmaids," she says.

 Much like parasols, "fans are a functional alternative to bridesmaids' bouquets that keep your gals cool and well-accessorized at the same time," says Fisher.
 Plus, "fans come in different shapes, colors and materials, so you'll have no problem finding the right one to fit your wedding day style."

 Fisher suggests having your bridesmaids hold oversized balloons "for a fun, non-floral pop of color," she says.
-"Be sure to have extra balloons and helium on hand, and don't forget check the forecast for wind."
+"Be sure to have extra balloons and helium on hand, and don't forget to check the forecast for wind."

 Finally, remember: "It's important to make it your wedding day by incorporating details that make sense for you as a couple," says Fisher.
 "Since the puppy-carrying bride, Sarah Mallouk Crain, works for a non-profit organization that rescues pups, it was only natural for her to highlight adorable rescue dogs in her photos."